top of page

 5. Treat yourself and others

 Try a hair and beauty service straight to your home.
-Mobile hair and beauty services can sometimes cost less - always get a recommendation and check their insurance cover and professional status.
+Mobile hair and beauty services can sometimes cost less and give us or the person we look after a refresh from the comfort of our living room.
+It is worth getting a local recommendation where possible, and checking their insurance cover and professional status first.

 Treat yourself to some takeaway food on those super busy days.
 The choice available has exploded recently.
 A great opportunity to support local businesses with pub and restaurant delivery service, afternoon tea, brownies and even fresh doughnuts.